 3. Your bike will offer some level of resistance, and it’s worth understanding this before you start exercising.
 Resistance occurs naturally when cycling outdoors.
 It’s the weather, the hills, any inclines or changes in terrain, etc., providing the real workout.
 In indoor cycling, resistance is controlled digitally or manually by either the rider or the instructor.
 The higher the resistance, the harder the workout.
 Check what resistance your bike uses and familiarise yourself with it.
 If you’re taking indoor cycling classes, the instructor will often control resistance for the entire studio.
 We’re developing the Energym App to work with the RE:GEN. Included in it is a game where riders race head-to-head, ‘throwing resistance’ at one another to make it more difficult for their competitor.
 The weight of the bike’s flywheel (if you’re using an indoor cycling bike), will also help recreate the outdoor biking experience for the indoors.

 4. You’re going to have to accept (especially in the beginning) that indoor cycling bikes are uncomfortable.
-The saddles are narrow, hard, and often painful if you’re not used to them.
-But it’s more than just a seat; it doesn’t only give you somewhere to sit; it also has to support you in your riding position.
+The saddles are narrow, hard, and often painful if you’re not used to them because it isn't really there for you to sit on, but to support you in your riding position.
 The position and width of a person’s sitz bones usually dictates whether a saddle is comfortable or not.
 The RE:GEN’s universal post means riders can swap the saddle out for a more comfortable one.
-Unfortunately, you have to make-do in a studio class but wearing padded cycling shorts may help ease any discomfort and chamois cream can reduce chafing.

 5. If you’re indoor cycling at home, it can get repetitive and a little dull.
 Signing up for indoor classes and on-demand workouts can help.
 Several well-known apps use a subscription service to give you access to various classes and activities.
 You could try Zwift, too.
 It’s an online cycling platform where riders race and train either alone or against others in virtual environments.
 Zwift isn’t compatible with all bikes, but it does work with our electricity generating indoor bike.
 If you don’t want to join an online platform, then try putting your bike near to a speaker or television so that you can watch or listen to something as you exercise.
 Some indoor bikes come with a screen that often ties you into a specific app or software and may not allow general streaming.